 In addition, major tech media publications including Tom's Guide, Tom's Hardware, The Verge, CNet, Engadget, Gizmodo, and TechRadar, have all announced that they would not send reporters to the event.

 Here is a complete CES 2022 exhibitor directory so far.

 CES 2022 keynotes and press conferences

 Mary Barra, the Chair CEO of GM, is set to deliver the opening keynote address at CES 2022.
-Additionally, T-Mobile CEO Mike Sievert has also been announced as a keynote speaker, as has Robert Ford, the CEO and president of Abbott, a health technology company.
+Other keynote speakers include:

 Here is a complete list of all CES 2022 keynote speakers, which will be updated as we get closer to the show.